• Skip to primary navigation

 Yes, chia seeds are low-carb and the high amount of fiber in chia seeds will help you feel full until your next meal.

-How long can I store Chia pudding?
+How long can I store chia pudding?

 Store chia pudding in a container with a lid and it will stay fresh in the fridge up to 5-7 days.